Heavy fighting rages near main Gaza hospital as Netanyahu dismisses calls for a cease-fire

 “We spent the night in panic waiting for their arrival,” said Ahmed al-Boursh, a resident taking shelter in the hospital.
 “They are outside, not far from the gates.”

-The hospital's last generator ran out of fuel on Saturday, causing the death of a premature baby, another child in an incubator and four other patients, according to the Health Ministry in Hamas-ruled Gaza.
-It says another 37 babies are at risk of death because there's no electricity.
+The hospital's last generator ran out of fuel on Saturday, leading to the deaths of three premature babies and four other patients, according to the Health Ministry in Hamas-ruled Gaza.
+It says another 36 babies are at risk of dying because there's no electricity.

 Health Ministry Undersecretary Munir al-Boursh said Israeli snipers have deployed around Shifa, firing at any movement inside the compound.
-He said airstrikes had destroyed several homes next to the hospital, killing a doctor, his son and son-in-law.
+He said airstrikes had destroyed several homes next to the hospital, killing three people, including a doctor.

 “There are wounded in the house, and we can’t reach them," he told Al Jazeera television in an interview from the hospital.
 “We can’t stick our heads out of the window.”
 It was not clear if he was related to the other man with the same surname.